School Science Lessons

 2.Aerobes e.g. Azotobacter.

-3. Cyanobacteria, blue-green algae, e.g. Anabaena, Nostoc photosynthetic bacteria.
+3. Cyanobacteria, blue-green bacteria, e.g. Anabaena, Nostoc, photosynthetic bacteria.

 4. Mutualistic, symbiotic bacteria, e.g. Rhizobium in legumes, Spirillum lipoferum.